-Rear Suspension Adjustment
+Suspension Adjustment

-The shock assembly can be adjusted in two ways to allow the operator to customize the ride according to operator's weight and/or operating conditions.
+The shock assemblies (A, Figure 31) can be adjusted in two ways to allow the operator to customize the ride according to the operator's weight and/or operating conditions.
 You have the option of adjusting the spring pre-load and/or the upper mounting position.

-Items to consider before adjusting the suspension.
+Items to consider be adjusting the suspension: